Environmental, social, and governance: Disclosure and regulation

 The first ten years of the 21st century has seen growth in the ESG defined investment market.
 Not only do most of the world's big banks have departments and divisions exclusively addressing Responsible Investment but boutique firms specialising in advising and consulting on environmental, social, and governance related investments are proliferating.
 One of the major aspects of the ESG side of the insurance market which leads to this tendency to proliferation is the essentially subjective nature of the information on which investment selection can be made.
 By definition ESG data is qualitative; it is non-financial and not readily quantifiable in monetary terms.
 The investment market has long dealt with these intangibles—such variables as goodwill have been widely accepted as contributing to a company's value.
 But the ESG intangibles are not only highly subjective they are also particularly difficult to quantify and more importantly verify.
 A lack of clear standards and transparent monitoring has led to fears that ESG avowals mainly serve purposes of greenwashing and other company public relations objectives, while distracting from more substantive initiatives to improve environment and society.

 One of the major issues in the ESG area is disclosure.
-Environmental risks created by business activities have actual or potential negative impact on air, land, water, ecosystems, and human health.
+Environmental risks created by business activities have actual or potential negative effects on air, land, water, ecosystems, and human health.
 The information on which an investor makes their decisions on a financial level is fairly simply gathered.
 The company's accounts can be examined, and although the accounting practices of corporate business are coming increasingly into disrepute after a spate of recent financial scandals, the figures are for the most part externally verifiable.
 With ESG considerations, the practice has been for the company under examination to provide its own figures and disclosures.
 These have seldom been externally verified and the lack of universal standards and regulation in the areas of environmental and social practice mean that the measurement of such statistics is subjective to say the least.